Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Intermediate quantities

-In a previous work~\cite{Bernard:2023eul}, we have derived the 2PN tidal corrections to the conservative equations of motion, focusing exclusively on the even PN contributions.
-However, to treat the radiative sector, we must also account for the dissipative 1.5PN terms in the equations of motion.
-These contributions are important for two purposes: to compute the scalar dipolar moment, which contributes to the scalar energy flux and the mode $\hat{\Psi}^{11}$; and to determine the 1.5PN correction to the center-of-mass position, which is required to express the source moments in the center-of-mass frame.
-To derive the 1.5PN acceleration for body A in harmonic coordinates, we derive the geodesic equations by varying the matter action~\eqref{eq:Smatter+tidal} w.r.t the position of body A $y_a^{\mu}$.
-Since we only need the 1.5PN terms, it suffices to consider only the scalar dipolar part in the tidal action~\eqref{eq:Stidal}.
-Then, we perform a (3+1) splitting, as well as a PN expansion of that geodesic equation, wich can be recasted into the following form \be \frac{\dd P^i}{\dd t} = F^i\,, \ee where $P^i=P^i_\text{pp}+P^i_\text{tidal}$ and $F^i=F^i_\text{pp}+F^i_\text{tidal}$ read: \bse \ese To derive the equations of motion for body $A$, one has to evaluate each quantity appearing in the Eqs.~\eqref{eq:EoM_P_F} at the location of body $A$.
-Specifically, it involves replacing the mass $m$ by $m_a$, the velocity $v^i$ by $v^i_a$, the sensitivity $s$ by $s_a$, the parameter $\bar{\delta}$ by $\bar{\delta}_a$, the tidal deformability coefficient $\lambda^{(0)}$ by $\lambda_a^{(0)}$, and so on.
-Additionally, the potentials and their derivatives have to be evaluated at the location of body $A$.
-From Eqs.~\eqref{eq:EoM_P_F}, we see that the potentials $V$ and $\psi_{(0)}$ need be known to 1.5PN order, including their tidal corrections.
-This is done by inverting the flat spacetime wave equations~\eqref{eq:PotentialWaveEq} using the usual retarded d’Alembertian integral, written as an infinite PN-expansion of Poisson-like integrals, namely \be P(\mathbf{x},t) = \Box^{-1}_\text{ret} S(\mathbf{x},t) = -\frac{1}{4\pi} \sum_{k=0}^\infty \frac{(-)^k}{k!c^k} \frac{\dd^k}{\dd t^k}\text{PF}\int \dd^3\mathbf{x}'\vert \mathbf{x}-\mathbf{x}'\vert^{k-1} S(\mathbf{x}',t)\,, \ee where the operator PF stands for the \textit{Partie Finie} regularization scheme, and its there to cure the ultra-violet divergences associated to the eﬀective model of point masses~\cite{Blanchet:2000nu}.
-The serie~\eqref{eq:invDalemvertian} scales as $1/c$ rather than $1/c^2$, leading to the appearance of odd-PN contributions in the potentials, and consequently in the acceleration.
-After injecting the potentials and their derivatives in $P^i$ and $F^i$, and time-differentiating $P^i$, we order-reduce all the resulting accelerations which only enter to 0PN order.
-Finally, we obtain the 1.5PN acceleration for body 1 in harmonic coordinates, whose 1PN part is in agreement with our previous result~\cite{Bernard:2023eul}.
-Here, we choose to display only the 1.5PN tidal contribution reduced to the CoM frame, that we split into its point-particle and tidal contributions \be \bm{a}^{\text{1.5PN}} = \bm{a}_{\text{pp}}^{\text{1.5PN}}+\bm{a}_{\text{tidal}}^{\text{1.5PN}}\,. \ee with
+In a previous work~\cite{Bernard:2023eul}, we have derived the NNLO tidal corrections to the conservative equations of motion, focusing exclusively on the even PN contributions.
+However, to treat the radiative sector, we must also account for the dissipative $\text{N}^{1.5}\text{LO}$ tidal terms in the equations of motion.
+These contributions are important for two purposes: to compute the scalar dipolar moment, which contributes to the scalar energy flux and the mode $\hat{\Psi}^{11}$; and to determine the $\text{N}^{1.5}\text{LO}$ correction to the center-of-mass position, which is required to express the source moments in the center-of-mass frame.
+To derive the $\text{N}^{1.5}\text{LO}$ acceleration for body A in harmonic coordinates, we derive the geodesic equations by varying the matter action~\eqref{eq:Smatter+tidal} w.r.t the position of body A $y_A^{\mu}$.
+Since we only need the $\text{N}^{1.5}\text{LO}$ terms, it suffices to consider only the scalar dipolar part in the tidal action~\eqref{eq:Stidal}.
+Then, we perform a (3+1) splitting, as well as a PN expansion of that geodesic equation, which can be recasted into the following form~\cite{Blanchet:2013haa} \be \frac{\dd P^i}{\dd t} = F^i\,, \ee where $P^i=P^i_\text{pp}+P^i_\text{tidal}$ and $F^i=F^i_\text{pp}+F^i_\text{tidal}$ now read in ST theories: \bse \ese To derive the equations of motion for body $A$, one should replace the mass $m$ by $m_A$, the velocity $v^i$ by $v^i_A$, the sensitivity $s$ by $s_A$, the parameter $\bar{\delta}$ by $\bar{\delta}_A$, the tidal deformability coefficient $\lambda^{(0)}$ by $\lambda_A^{(0)}$, and so on.
+Additionally, the potentials and their derivatives should be evaluated at the field point of body A using the Hadamard regularization~\cite{Blanchet:2000nu} (\textit{e.g.} $\partial^iV$ becomes $(\partial^iV)_A$).
+From Eqs.~\eqref{eq:EoM_P_F}, we see that the potentials $V$ and $\psi_{(0)}$ are needed to $\text{N}^{1.5}\text{LO}$.
+These potentials are computed by inverting the flat spacetime wave equations~\eqref{eq:PotentialWaveEq} using the usual retarded d’Alembertian integral, written as an infinite PN-expansion of Poisson-like integrals, namely